Halfwit-Technologies/STEV-Client/README2.md

 ### Dependencies

-* Works on Windows 10 or later versions.
-* Works on MacOS 14: Sonoma or later versions.
+* Works on all OS

 ### Installing